-Crete is well known for its lovely beaches, ranging from small stone shingle beaches to long sandy stretches, accompanied by stunning gorges rising dramatically from the sea.
-However, its interior landscape is just as beautiful; mountainsides are populated with vineyards, olive groves and fields of artichokes, whilst other areas are densely forested and even desert-like, filled with cacti and palm trees.
-If you’re a keen walker, you may wish to attempt the Samaria Gorge walk within the Samaria National Park.
-Generally the gorge is open from May to October and is approximately sixteen kilometres from the starting point 1,250 metres above sea level down to the sea shore in Agia Roumeli.
-An early morning start is recommended.
+Crete is well known for its lovely beaches - ranging from small stone shingle coves, to long sandy stretches, accompanied by stunning gorges rising dramatically from the sea.
+Perhaps less frequented, the island’s interior landscape is just as beautiful; mountainsides are populated with vineyards, olive groves and fields of artichokes, whilst other areas are densely forested and even desert-like, filled with cacti and palm trees.
+If you’re a keen walker, you may wish to attempt the Samaria Gorge walk within the Samaria National Park, surrounded by the canyon’s undeniable raw beauty.
+Generally, the gorge is open from May to October and is approximately sixteen kilometres from the starting point.

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.